finfollow/finsquid-auth-sdk/docs/auth-sdk.md

 ## Reference

-If you integrate Finsquid Auth in your application via an `iframe`, the result will be delivered as stringified JSON object via `postMessage` to the parent window.
+If you integrate Finsquid Auth in your application via an `iframe`, the result will be delivered as JSON object via `postMessage` to the parent window.